 A nominee may be selected based on shooting merit, administrative merit or a combination of both.

 The nominee or nominee sponsor must submit a fully completed shooting merit form (MTA Form SM1) that details their abilities in the field of registered ATA clay target competition.
 Please include the following information: MTA Awards, Grand American Awards, State Championships other than MTA, Satellite Grand Awards, Other Major Championships, Contributions to the sport, and Target attainment.

 The nominee or nominee sponsor must submit a fully completed Administrative Merit Form (MTA Form AM1).
 The nominee shall have performed exceptional, outstanding, and unselfish work for the Michigan Trapshooting Association over a period of many years.
-(NOTE: Such work must have been undertaken in a voluntary manner and could not have occurred simultaneously while engaged as a salaried person in the trapshooting field or during the course of earning profits in the trapshooting field.)
+(NOTE: Such work must have been undertaken in a voluntary manner.)

 The MTA HOF Board will be given as much information as possible for each nominee.
 It is mandatory that the nominee or his/her sponsor complete MTA Form SM1 for Shooting Merit or MTA Form AM1 for Administrative Merit or both forms when the nominee is qualified for both respective areas.
 Note: No nominee shall be inducted into the Hall of Fame, regardless of any other qualifications, who has been suspended by the Amateur Trapshooting Association within the previous five (5) years, or has exhibited significant unsportsmanlike conduct.
 Applicants are required to include any ATA sanctions that have been placed against the nominee as part of their application along with any pertinent documents.

 HOF Nominee Forms/Resumes should be sent to the attention of:MTA Hall of Fame Chairman 1534 W. Service Road Mason, Michigan 48854